 You may also perform GC from the console.

-- Click on Memory tab and you will see “Perform GC” button
+Click on Memory tab, and you will see “Perform GC” button

 As mentioned at the beginning of the article, you may also configure MBeans for the classes.